 The 2020 edition of CMA Fest was scheduled for June 4-7.
 The event returns next year, June 10-13, 2021.

 2020 ACM Awards

-The 2020 Academy of Country Music awards, originally scheduled for April 5, have been postponed to September.
+The 2020 Academy of Country Music awards, originally scheduled for April 5, have been postponed until September.

 "The ACM Awards is a tentpole event for our Country Music industry, and the Academy of Country Music and dick clark productions went to great lengths to find a safe solution for the show to go on so that we can honor our artist community," ACM CEO Damon Whiteside said in a statement released on Sunday (March 15).
 "This decision involved many partners, stakeholders and the industry who we have been in constant conversations with over the past several days as the situation has developed.
 We look forward to identifying a future date that we can celebrate with our Country community safely."